John C. Metzler Jr.: Tomb of the Unknowns repair controversy

 Metzler also oversaw a controversy regarding the Tomb of the Unknowns monument at Arlington National Cemetery.
 The 1931 Yule marble structure began to incur minor damage as early as the 1930s and two major cracks running around the entire circumference of the monument appeared in 1963 (although the cracks undoubtedly occurred inside the marble much earlier than this but were not visible).
-The Tomb underwent repairs in 1933, 1975, and 1989 (the latter two under Metzler's tenure as Superintendent).
+The Tomb underwent repairs in 1933, 1975, and 1989 (then later two under Metzler's tenure as Superintendent).

 Metzler ordered a detailed inspection of the monument by the firm of Oehrlein and Associates in 1989, which produced a report in 1990.
 Metzler consulted with a wide number of federal, state, and private-sector preservation agencies and groups as well as U.S. government agencies with jurisdiction over Arlington National Cemetery, U.S. monuments, and veterans' burials.

 In 2003, Metzler approved a preliminary decision to have the Tomb replaced, citing a fear that some of the sculptural detail on the tomb might fall off in public and the knowledge that repair was not a long-term solution.
 He hoped to donate the old pieces to a museum.
 Public uproar over the decision as well as congressional opposition led to the suspension of this plan.
 Metzler refused comment on these controversies, but did say that the cemetery wanted the public and preservation groups to provide input and that competitive bidding rules would be followed in any replacement process.
 In 2008, Congress passed legislation requiring the Army to formally study the issue.
 The study, released in August 2008, identified four alternatives (do nothing; repair the tomb until it cannot be repaired any further; repair the tomb but begin planning for replacement; replace the tomb).
 In June 2009, Metzler announced that the third option would be implemented, and that Arlington National Cemetery had accepted the donation of a block of marble from the original quarry which cut the stone for the tomb in 1931.